Compassionate And Zealous

 Full-Service Solutions In Pennsylvania Family Law

-With law offices in Hazleton, we handle complex and sensitive family law matters for people in Luzerne and Carbon counties and throughout surrounding Pennsylvania communities.
+With law offices in Hazleton, we handle complex and sensitive family law matters for people in Luzerne and Carbon counties and throughout the surrounding Pennsylvania communities.
 The scope of our practice includes:

 Because of our firm’s resources and the backgrounds of our family law attorneys, we are prepared to handle the most difficult cases, including high-asset divorces and high-conflict custody disputes.
 Whatever your legal needs, we will provide you with the attentive service and tenacious advocacy you deserve.